babykick/PaoDeKuai/README.rst

 PaoDeKuai
 =========
-**PaoDeKuai is a Chinese poker game who plays out all the hands firstly wins.**
+**PaoDeKuai is a Chinese poker game who plays out all the cards firstly wins.**